learn-webapp/ms1/README.md

 structure and config of application

-1. redis - running locally
+1. redis - running locally (required to run locally before application start) connect to local redis using : ```docker exec -it my-redis redis-cli```
-2. dynamodb instance on AWS
+2. dynamodb instance on AWS (always running on AWS)
-3. SQS on AWS
+3. SQS on AWS (always running on AWS)

 yet to be added :
 elasticsearch
 kafka
 rds/postgres
 cdn
-s3
+**s3
 lambda
 zk
 flink